joshdcar/appd-azure-cloud-workshop/labs/azure-extensions/azure-extensions.md

 }
 ```
 These are access details for a Azure Service Principal, a type of Azure AD Application, that acts as credentials when configuring the Azure Monitor Extensions to communicate with Azure resources to query metrics.

+There are several methods to generate service accounts.
+One common approach outside the portal is the Azure CLI command **az ad sp create-for-rbac** [command](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac).
+By default these commands create subscription level contribute permissions which is *VERY* permissive.
+It is suggested to use a reader role.
+In the case of this workshop the credentials are reader and the scope is limited to the resource group of the attendee.

+> **TIP:** You can actually use these credentials to [login](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) with the Azure CLI as well.
+You are still limited by the role and scope but can come in very handy at times!

 ## **Lab Scenerio**